victronenergy/dbus-mqtt/README.md

    The payload may be blank, or may contain a list of topics of interest.
 See the [next section](#using-the-keepalive-method) for details on this.

- - For a simple command to activate keep-alive, see the [Notes](#notes) at the end of this section.
+ - For a simple command to activate keep-alive on a Linux system, see the [Notes](#notes) at the end of this section.

  - Please note that in earlier versions of this software, shipped prior to Venus 2.80, keep-alive worked differently.
 For details, see the [legacy